Pofilo/grammalecte/doc/API_web.md

 - destination: node_id (string)

-- error_identifier: a custom identifier (string)
+- request_identifier: a custom identifier (string) [default = ""]

 Suggestions will be sent within an event at the node identified by `destination`.

     node.addEventListener("GrammalecteResult", function (event) {
         if (event.detail.sType  &&  event.detail.sType == "spellsugg") {
             let oResult = event.detail.oResult;
-            let oInfo = event.detail.oInfo; // object containing the destination and the error_identifier
+            let oInfo = event.detail.oInfo; // object containing the destination and the request_identifier
             ...
         }
     }